 1. Samsung Galaxy SIII

 There were many companies that took quite big hits this year, namely RIM and its BlackBerry, Nokia, and even Motorola, who haven’t released nearly as many smartphones as you would have thought after being officially acquired by Google.
 Public perception plays a large role in the success of a smartphone, and poor marketing can see the undoing of even the greatest of phones.
-One can only hope the flagship updates of each of the biggest OEMs (such as the Samsung Galaxy S IV and Apple iPhone 6) can live up to all the hype, especially with release of RIM’s BB10, Motorola’s rumoured Nexus smartphone, or even a Tegra 4 powered smartphone.
-Here’s to a great 2013 for smartphones, without burning too deep of a hole in our pockets.
+One can only hope the flagship updates of each of the biggest OEMs (such as the Samsung Galaxy S IV and Apple iPhone 6) can live up to all the hype, especially with the release of RIM’s BB10, Motorola’s rumoured Nexus smartphone or even a Tegra 4 powered smartphone.